 “I am forever indebted to the hard work and generosity of Mr. J.L.
-Weigand.
-The Weigand Trust has opened the door to new opportunities that will allow me to make a difference in my community down the road.
+Weigand, Jr. The Weigand Trust has opened the door to new opportunities that will allow me to make a difference in my community down the road.
 I am honored to be a part of his legacy.”

 Courtney P. Klaus